KATHY SHERMAN SUDER

 Her first major series of work on boxers, KNOCKOUT, as described by The New Yorker , “owe more to Caravaggio than to Sports Illustrated".
 Exhibited in Fort Worth, New York, and at Paris Photo, KNOCKOUT marked Suder’s arrival on the U.S. art scene as an image maker of unusual emotional and visual power.

-Her current project, Everybody is Somebody, focuses on the hundreds of thousands living on the streets: the abandoned, the lost, the forgotten, working poor, war veterans, abused women and children, the addicted, victims and victimizers.
+Her well-received project, Everybody is Somebody, focused on the hundreds of thousands living on the streets: the abandoned, the lost, the forgotten, working poor, war veterans, abused women and children, the addicted, victims and victimizers.
 Suder believes the lives of those living on the streets and their reasons for making their homes on beaches and sidewalks, under stairwells and in bathroom stalls are as varied as human beings are themselves.
 She and writer Jason A. Suder, set out to show, with dignity, the lives of those living on the streets and peel back the layers of debris that cover the truth about what brought them there.
 The work was showcased at the Bombay Beach Biennale and featured in The New York Times, Playboy Magazine, Los Angeles Times and KCRW.
+See video here.

 Suder’s other series of work have chronicled the street life and domesticity of Paris, Havana, Morocco and Coney Island; a medical mission in Guatemala; religious festivals in Sicily; portraits of breast cancer survivors; and life on the Subway in New York, London, Paris and Tokyo.
 Diverse as these contexts are, Suder’s images maintain a sensitivity to subjects in extremes of physical, emotional and social tension.
 She especially latches onto moments of vulnerability and, in UNDERGROUND, creates encounters that make her an active participant in her images.
 The psychological and graphic power of the work is reinforced by its significant scale, dramatic lighting and vivid color.